 Unfortunately, there’s no way to totally keep yourself from getting the winter blues.
 The good news is you can do a few ways to treat SAD and help lessen the impact.

 First, make sure you’re getting plenty of exercise (bonus points if you’re exercising outdoors).
 Increasing the blood flow to the brain by getting your heart rate up has been proven to reduce anxiety and depression.
 Getting into a good routine ahead of the fall or winter can set you up to keep any symptoms as mild as possible.

 Second, make sure you’re staying social.
 Keeping in touch with friends and family and getting out to do things can occupy your mind and remind you just how much of a support network you’ve got all around you.
 It’s all about staying positive.

 You can also try starting some of the common SAD treatment a little early to get ahead of the symptoms.
 There are four categories that those treatments fall into, according to the NIMH.

 The idea here is to give you more exposure to daylight to counteract the loss of sunshine hours in the fall and winter.
-It’s a simple treatment that works for most.
+It’s a simple treatment that works for most by helping to sort of reset your internal clock.
 It may not work for you if you’ve got eye conditions or take medications that make you more sensitive to bright light.